a2mSystemes/OpenDController/README.md

 │                          │     │
 │                          │     └ = {soundMixerState}
 │                          │         /* :action => global mute
-│                          │         /* @returns the current global state of the switcher
 │                          │
 │                          └ /unmute
 │                          │       │